Skip to main content

 When Errors Reach You

 The platform handles most operational errors automatically.
 Agentica employs retry strategies with exponential backoff and jitter for transient failures like inference rate limits, temporary network issues, and service unavailability.
 You only see errors that are unrecoverable at the platform level.
 When an error bubbles up to your code, it means the platform has exhausted its retry attempts and the operation cannot be completed without intervention.
 This design keeps your error handling focused on genuinely exceptional situations.
-For errors that do reach your code, you should handle them as you would for any other async network operation—with try/catch blocks, additional retry logic if appropriate, and fallback strategies.
+For errors that do reach your code, you should handle them as you would for any other async network operation — with try/catch blocks, additional retry logic if appropriate, and fallback strategies.
+Some of these errors may represent limitations or bugs in Agentica itself, please see Reporting Bugs for information about how to report such bugs to us.

 Error Types